tolauwae/phd-thesis/src/preamble/acknowledgements.typ

 // Collega's: Jonathan, Charlotte, Niko, Steven, Jorg en anderen I want to thank my past and present colleagues at WINST (formerly TWIST) for making the office really a joyful place to be.
 I am reminded of a speech by Hugh Laurie, #note[Permit me to paraphrase.]_"I know everyone says they have wonderful [colleagues], and logically that can't be the case.
 Somebody somewhere is working with a crew of drunken thieves, but it is not me"_.
-//My fellow PhD students are each of them great people, and I am grateful that I may call many of them my friends.

 There are too many names to list so allow me to limit myself to handful of people.
 Thanks go first to _Jonathan Peck_ for being a wonderful office mate whose knowledge and intellect are always inspiring.